wenkaiingermany/NCE_03/Lesson_37.md

 ### I reflected that there must be a great many people besides myself who wished to take advantage of this excellent service.

+reflect v. 心想，考虑
+reflect on ...
+I need time to reflect (on what to do).
+reflect that ...
+She reflected that his argument was probably true.

+take advantage of sth. 利用某物
+I took advantage of the good weather to paint the shed.
+Many schools don't take full advantage of the Internet.

+take advantage of sb. 利用某人，占便宜
+Don't lend them the car -- they're taking advantage of you!

+### Neither was I surprised when the train stopped at Widley, a tiny station a few miles along the line.

+部分倒装
+只把助动词，be动词(之前没有其他助动词)或情态动词置于主语之前

+1. 否定词位于句首: not only, not until, neither, nor, never, hardly, barely, scarcely, few, little, raraly, seldom, under no circumstances, in no way, ...
+Not only had the poor man been arrested, but he had been sent to prison as well.
+Nor is the city without its moments of beauty.
+2. only + 状语 位于句首
+3. such, so, well, often, many a time 等表示程度，频率的副词位于句首

+### Even a mighty express train can be held up by signals.
+mighty adj. very large, powerful, or impressive
+a mighty warrior
+a mighty empire
+With a mighty kick, he broke down the door.

+hold sb. / sth. <-> up: to delay sb. or sth.
+Our flight was held up by fog.
+My application was held up by the postal strike.
+Road-works on the motorway are holding up traffic.

+### But when the train dawdled at station after station, I began to wonder.
+dawdle v. to take a long time to do sth. or go somewhere.
+Stop dawdling and hurry up: we're late.
+Eleanor will be back any moment, if she doesn't dawdle.

+sth. after sth.(前后都是零冠词)
+day after day/week/year/time
+he fired shot after shot
+Shelley send him letter after letter to explain the delay.
+They sent regiment after regiment to attack us.
+In factory after factory we were shown machines built by the workers themselves.

+### It suddenly dawned on me that this express was not roaring down the line at 90 miles an hour, but barely chugging along at 30.

+sth. dawn on sb.某人想到某事
+sth. occur to sb.
+sth. strike sb.
+sth. cross one's mind
+It dawned on me that Joanna had been right all along.
+It suddenly occured to one of the workers to open up the box.
+It suddenly struck me how we could improve the situation.
+It didn't cross her mind that she might be doing someting illegal.

+sb. realize that...
+sb. become aware (of the fact) that...
+sb. wake up to the fact that...

+roar down...
+The silence was suddenly broken when a large car, with its headlights on and its horn blaring, roared down the arcade.

+chug v. if a car, train etc. chugs somewhere, it moves there slowly, with the engine making a repeated low sound.
+chug along / down / up etc.
+An old car chugged down the road.

+### One hour and seventeen minutes passed and we had not even covered half the distance.

+cover v. travel (a certain distance)
+By sunset we had covered thirty miles.
+A week before, he had completed a successful overland flight during which he covered twenty-six miles.

+### I asked a passenger if this was the Westhaven Express, but he had not even heard of it.
+hear of / about
+know of / about
+learn of / about

+### I determined to lodge a complaint as soon as we arrived.
+determine / resolve to do sth.
+After the divorce she determined / resolved never to marry again.

+lodge / bring / file a complaint
+get/receive a complaint
+deal with / handle a complaint
+investigate a complaint
+resolve a complaint
+reject a complaint

+### Two hours later, I was talking angrily to the station master at Westhaven.

+stationmaster / station master
+an official in charge of a railroad or bus station

+### When he denied the train's existence, I borrowed his copy of the timetable.
+deny sth. / doing / that...
+admit / acknowledge + sth./doing/that...
+He denied the charge. / knowing about it./that he had stolen the sheep.
+deny the existence of sth. / sth.'s existence.
+Atheists(无神论者) deny the existence of God.
+Officials have repeatedly denied the existence of a secret report.

+But the copy the gave him had not been written out in full as usual.

+### There was a note of triumph in my voice when I told him ***that it was there in black and white***.

+note n. a way of speaking or writing that shows what someone's feelings are语言文字中带有某种感情
+there is/ was a note of ... in...
+There was a note of doubt in her voice.
+There was a note of self-satisfaction in his speech.
+there was a note of sadness in her letter.

+in black and white: in writing or in print
+I want the contract in black and white.
+a black-and-white photograph/television/printer
+a color ...
+beat sb. black and blue
+be in the black 有盈余 <-> be in the red 有赤字
+We've managed to stay in the black for over a year now.
+This is the airline's fourth straight year in the red.

+### Glancing at it briefly, he told me to look again.
+glance at...
+Glancing at his map, he informed us that the next village was a mere twenty miles away.
+take / have / shoot / throw / cast a glance (at...)
+The couple at the next table cast quick glances in our direction.
+So I drove back to the town and began to retrace the route, **taking frequent glances at** the map.

+### A tiny asterisk conducted me to a footnote at the bottom of the page.
+It said: 'This service has been suspended.'
+conduct sb. to...
+I asked the attendant to conduct him to the door.
+footnote n. a note at the bottom of the page in a book, which gives more information about something.

+say v. 上面写着
+The sign says 'Keep Out'.
+What did the letter say?
+The first thing I saw when I entered the art gallery was a notice which said: 'Do not touch the exhibits.
+Some of them are dangerous!'

+The ferry sevice has **been suspended** for the day because of bad weather.终止
+The policeman **was suspended** while the complaint was investigated.停职
+Dave **was suspended from** school from a week.停课